 The Kansas City Art Institute fosters an atmosphere of learning for each and every student.
 The following course of action will be taken with students who disrupt the classroom atmosphere, or who are in violation of our policies:

 Under 18 years of age:

 Students 18 years and older:

 Computers are used in KCAI classes for art making and research.
 At no time should KCAI computers be used for Internet surfing or game playing unless it is directly related to a lesson and the instructor has approved the usage.

 The School for Continuing and Professional Studies labs feature Apple computers and campus-standard software on Microsoft, Adobe and others.
 Students that are new to using Mac computers are welcome to take our courses and will receive help from the instructor, if needed.

 Continuing studies classes come in a variety of formats.
 One-day, two-week, four-week, six-week, eight-week and 10-week classes.
 Classes are offered during the day, evenings and weekends.
 Times are picked based on the audience served in the class.
 Course formats change in the summer for youth and high school students to week-long.

-The School for Continuing and Professional Studies provides course outlines for its classes available online with each class.
-(Please note that not all course outlines are online.)
-Course outlines are a basic document that gives the customer a good understanding of what they can expect of the course.
+The School for Continuing and Professional Studies provides course objectives for its classes available online with each class.
+(Please note that not all course objectives are online.)
+Course objectives provide students with an understanding of what they can expect of the course.